clicknium/clicknium-docs/doc/api/python/uielement/click.md

         timeout: int = 30
     ) -> None***

-Click an element by single click, up click or down click.
+Performing mouse action on target element: single click, mouse key up or mouse key down.

 **Parameters:**
     &emsp;**click_type**: ClickType
-        &emsp;&emsp; click type for single click, up and down
+        'click': default value, single click the target element; 'up': mouse key up on the target element; 'down': mouse key down on the target element;
     &emsp;**mouse_button**: MouseButton
-        &emsp;&emsp; mouse button is set to define the mouse button to click.
-Default value is left.
-It will click the left mouse button.
+        &emsp;&emsp; The available values are: 'left', 'right' and 'center', default is 'left'.
     &emsp;**click_location**: ClickLocation
-        &emsp;&emsp; click location is set to define the element position to click.
-Default value is center.
-It will click the element's central position.
+        &emsp;&emsp; The relative position to the target element to perform the mouse action.
+The available values are 'center', 'lefttop', 'leftbottom', 'righttop' and 'rightbottom'.
+Default is 'center'.
     &emsp;**click_method**: ClickMethod
         &emsp;&emsp; click method is set to choose which method to use when clicking the element.
 Default vaule is default.
         &emsp;&emsp; `mouseemulation`: perform mouse emulator, move the mouse to the target element and click